MeRohit-Kumar/My_Portfolio/README.md

-# My_Portfolio
+# Portfolio Website

-A personal portfolio website built using HTML, CSS, and JavaScript to showcase my skills, projects, and resume.
-This responsive website includes sections like About Me, Projects, Skills, Contact, and a custom 404 page.
-Designed to reflect my work and passion as a web developer.
+This is my personal portfolio website built using HTML, CSS, and JavaScript.
+It highlights my profile, skills, projects, and contact information.

+## 🚀 Features
+- Responsive design for desktop and mobile
+- Animated background and interactive UI
+- Skills section powered by JSON data
+- Custom 404 error page
+- Lightweight and fast-loading

+## 📁 Folder Structure
+- `assets/` – Contains all CSS, JS, and image assets
+- `index.html` – Main landing page
+- `skills.json` – Skills data used in the Skills section

+## 🔧 Technologies Used
+- HTML5
+- CSS3
+- JavaScript
+- Json